a4aneel/Cypress-Framework/README.md

 using terminal in vs code create the package.json

-using npm package install cypress
+using npm package install cypress - $npm install cypress --save-dev

 install cypress into the same folder where your tests will be (ex:package.json)